• Home

 df.loc[df['Smiling'] == -1, 'Smiling'] = 0

-# Split csv in 3 part
+# Split csv in 3 parts

 length = len(df)